silitics/rugpi/www/docs/ctrl/advanced/boot-flows.md

 2. `commit(group)` only if the default and given group differ.

 Note that `set_try_next` may or may not change the default boot group.
-In any case, it must guarantee that there is a (transitive) fallback to the current default.
+In any case, it must guaranteed that there is a (transitive) fallback to the current default, to make sure that a broken update will not leave the system in an inoperable state.
-Boot flows can choose to implement a mechanism whereby _remaining boot attempts_ are tracked per boot group.
-The bootloader may then fallback to a different boot group once this number reaches zero.
-This can be advantageous in the rare event that the default boot group experiences problems and a fallback to a recovery boot group should be triggered by the bootloader.
-If the boot flow tracks attempts, `remaining_attempts()` should return the remaining attempts per boot group.
-Marking a boot group as _good_ via `mark_good(group)` should reset the remaining attempts.
-As a result, `mark_good` together with the counter can be used to implement a dead man's switch:
-When the boot group is not marked good frequently, then the remaining attempts will reach zero eventually and the fallback into the recovery system will be triggered.
-Note that Rugix Ctrl will not mark groups as good by itself.
-Marking groups as good (or bad) is up to the application or boot flow.
-Generally, a _good_ boot group is a boot group that the bootloader might boot and a _bad_ boot group is a boot group that the bootloader should not boot.
-Note that most boot flows discussed in the following do neither implement tracking of remaining attempts nor of boot group status.

 ## Available Boot Flows